-Key Considerations/Impacts: The expanded right-of-way will be a large consideration, requiring property impacts greater than in Option A. The cost will also be greater than option A. Any on-street parking on the east end of 3rd Street would be eliminated with this option.
+Key Considerations/Impacts: The expanded right-of-way will be a large consideration, requiring property impacts greater than in Option A. Right-of-way will be an issue west of Robbins Avenue.
+Right-of-way would be needed if sidewalks are desired.
+The cost will also be greater than option A. Any on-street parking on the east end of 3rd Street would be eliminated with this option.
 Reducing lane width to eleven feet will not have any significant impacts to vehicular capacity or operation.
 Pedestrian deficiencies are not improved; the "striped path" space is converted to bike lanes, so a pedestrian improvement will be needed.